geeknozy/labwc-dotfiles/README.md

 Note: make all the scripts in bin folder executable

-optional packages - waybar, wofi and greetd
+optional packages - waybar & wofi

 I have also included configs for waybar and wofi - here in my setup i have not used waybar and wofi, but can easily setup by making changes to rc.xml and autostart scripts inside labwc